instructure/canvas-lms/doc/api/outcomes_csv.md

 <td>calculation_method</td>
 <td>text</td>
 <td></td>
-<td>Must be one of "decaying_average", "n_mastery", "highest", "latest" or blank.
+<td>Must be one of "decaying_average", "n_mastery", "highest", "latest", "average" or blank.
 This field must be blank for learning outcome groups.
 If not provided and this is a learning outcome, then the calculation method defaults to "decaying_average".</td>
 </tr>